Supporting the transition to a low-carbon energy supply by providing expert analysis, insights, advice and capability-building

 Develop new standards

-Develop and maintain cutting-edge Electricity Market models for the analysis of wholesale spot and future markets, power system reliability, integration of dispatchable and intermittent resources, and adequacy of network capacity.
+Create and uphold advanced Electricity Market models for analyzing wholesale spot and future markets, power system reliability, integration of dispatchable and intermittent resources, and network capacity adequacy.

 Our research expertise